mathewsanders/Covid-19-Playground/README.md

 The following are used as default values if not provided

 ### Unreported Fatalities
 As of 4/24 NYC Department of Health are reporting 10,746 confirmed fatalities and 5,012 probable fatalities.
 Estmate that unreported fatalities is around 50%.
+This value is only used for days that the input csv does not contain a value for probable deaths.
 Source: https://www1.nyc.gov/site/doh/covid/covid-19-data.page

 ### Serial interval